 Holy Name Medical Center provides a broad spectrum of services for the diagnosis and treatment of cardiovascular disease, and the rehabilitation of individuals who have had a cardiac event or are recovering from a cardiac procedure.

-Electrocardiograms (EKGs) record electrical impulses of the heart’s contractions to determine whether damage has caused arrhythmia, an irregular heart rhythm.
+- Electrocardiograms (ECGs) record electrical impulses of the heart's contractions

-A loop recorder is a tiny cardiac monitoring device implanted under the skin of the chest that can be worn for up to 3 years.
-It records heartbeats when the patient pushes a button or when it detects an abnormal heartbeat to determine the cause of consistent pain or discomfort.
+- A loop recorder is a tiny cardiac monitoring device implanted under the skin of the chest that can be worn for up to 3 years.

-A tilt-table test is a diagnostic tool to find the cause of fainting spells.
-Patients lie on a bed that is tilted upright while their blood pressure, oxygen level and electrical impulses to the heart are monitored.
+- A tilt-table test is a diagnostic tool to find the cause of fainting spells.